 The same devotees build also a cavadee and smaller yokes representing the Muruga temple.
 Wood and bamboos form a great arch which can be up to 3 meter-high!
 It is decorated by coconut tree leaves, peacock feathers, flowers, lime, colourful fabrics with ringing bells and icons of Muruga.
 The procession is on the run ...
 Come and join us to follow it.
 We will close the fast together by eating the famous 7 caris meal!

-And always with the "Moris Otreman" spirit, discovering, meeting and sharing with the Mauritian population!
+And always with the "Moris Otreman" spirit, by discovering, meeting and sharing with the Mauritian population.
 Please contact here!

 Day rate (from 9AM to 4PM) :

 - Rs 4,000 for 2 persons without the visit to Grand Bassin.